 Closing Thoughts on Visiting Chapel of the Holy Cross in Sedona

 Sedona is so full of amazing sights that it may be easy to skip visiting and photographing the Chapel of the Holy Cross.
 Please so not skip this Chapel as this is a place you don’t want to miss.
-In fact, I have traveled extensively in the United States and have never seen anything like this Chapel.

 Other Arizona Photo Destinations